 The University offers students a variety of housing options, from small halls of approximately 100 students to medium halls and large halls (ranging from 400 to 600 students).
 Our newest residence halls offer suite-style living for groups ranging in size from four to eight students.
 Upperclass undergraduates may also choose to live in one of the two on-campus apartment complexes: The Gables and Woodside.
 These apartment complexes are designed to meet the more independent and self-reliant lifestyles of upperclass students.
 Theme-based housing is offered in many buildings on campus as are Residential Learning Communities where first-year students live and take a specific class together.
-The themed communities include Fairchild Hall where the focus is on international and intercultural activities and Engelhardt Hall, which houses the Alcohol and Drug Free Community theme for students who have chosen not to use alcohol or any chemical substances.
+The themed communities include Fairchild Hall where the focus is International Connections and Engelhardt Hall, which houses the Alcohol and Drug Free Community theme for students who commit to abstain from alcohol and drugs.

 The Department of Housing and the Residential Life Office are committed to providing living environments that maintain high standards of health and safety.
-Full-time professional directors manage the residence halls and apartments and work with a student staff to offer special programs and enforce hall and community standards.
+Full-time, live-in professionals manage the residence halls and apartments and work with trained student staff to offer special programs and enforce hall and community standards.

 Undergraduate housing is available to all full-time baccalaureate degree candidates and associate in applied science degree candidates.
 Offers of housing to associate in arts degree and non-degree students are considered on a case-by-case basis.
 Students are not required to live on campus.

 Offers for on-campus housing are sent to all accepted new freshmen.
 Transfer and readmitted students may apply for housing via the housing wait list.
 Offers will be made on a space-available basis.
 Application information is available on the department’s website at www.unh.edu/housing.